Runner3: ReleaseRunner3 was announced in September 2016. In February 2017, Nintendo revealed that Runner3 would launch on the Nintendo Switch console in the latter half of 2017. However, in August 2017, Choice Provisions announced that the game would not release until 2018. A physical version of Runner3 was announced by Nicalis on December 13, 2017. It was released on Steam and Nintendo Switch on May 22, 2018.

-Following the release, Choice Provisions had announced upgrades to the game, which will include such features as enemy density, more checkpoints, stair assist, bonk counter and gold bars and gems.
+Following the release, Choice Provisions announced upgrades to the game, which will include such features as enemy density, more checkpoints, stair assist, bonk counter, and gold bars and gems.

 Reception

 The video game aggregator site Metacritic gave the Nintendo Switch version a 73/100, while the PC version got a 78/100.

 Kevin Tucker of Shacknews, who reviewed the Steam version of the game, gave it 9 out of 10.
 Seth Macy of IGN criticized the game's "outdated" graphics and repetitiveness of levels, giving it a 7 out of 10.